 - Achieve an overall score of at least 80 out of 100.

 Your test may include being able to

-- load the vehicle following safety rules and to keep it secure
+- ability to load the vehicle with due regard for safety rules and proper vehicle use

-You’ll receive a Driver Qualification Card (DQC) which you must carry with you whenever you’re driving a bus or coach professionally.
+You’ll receive a Driver Certificate of Professional Competence (CPC) Card, which you must carry with you whenever you're driving an HGV.

-New drivers must pass extra theory and practical tests as part of the process of getting their PCV licence.
-If you’re already a professional driver, you may have ‘acquired rights’ to the CPC if you got your vocational licence (D, D1, D+E and D1+E) before 10 September 2009.
+If you’re already a professional driver, you may have ‘acquired rights’ to Driver CPC if you got your vocational licence (D, D1, D+E and D1+E) before 10 September 2009.

 Having acquired rights does not exempt you from periodic training.

-All professional bus and coach drivers must complete at least 35 hours of approved periodic CPC training every 5 years.
+All professional bus and coach drivers must complete at least 35 hours of Driver CPC training every 5 years.

 What’s covered in your training is up to you and your employer, but it might include:

 - first aid